TOTU Cow TOTU

 Links

-Tales of the Unanticipated welcomes submissions from writers, poets, and artists.
-Please read the following contributors' guidelines before submitting.
+Tales of the Unanticipated welcomes submissions from writers, poets, and graphic artists.

 For questions and queries contact: .